thaohienhomes/lobe-chat/README.md

 [![][docker-size-shield]][docker-size-link]
 [![][docker-pulls-shield]][docker-pulls-link]

-We provide a Docker image for deploying the LobeChat service on your own private device.
-Use the following command to start the LobeChat service:
+We provide a Docker image for deploying the pho.chat service on your own private device.
+Use the following command to start the pho.chat service:

 1. create a folder to for storage files